The Perfect Oatmeal Raisin Cookies

 How to toast walnuts: In a small, dry frying pan turn the heat to medium and stir the walnuts for about 1-2 minutes or until dark brown but not burned.
 Let cool and chop, set aside.

 Molasses- Even just a tablespoon adds a depth and complexity to your cookie.
 Molasses has a very distinctive taste, making it a perfect ingredient to take this recipe up a notch.
 It also packs a nutritional punch, much like the raisins.
+If you LOVE molasses like I do, add the second tablespoon, especially if all you have is light brown sugar.

-Vanilla Extract
+Vanilla Extract or Paste

-Large Eggs- room temperature
+Large Egg & Yolk- room temperature

 Baking Soda